Shimizu Shikin: Biography

 Returning that same year to Jogaku zasshi, her brother introduced her to Kozai Yoshinao, a faculty member at the Tokyo School of Agriculture and the couple began a correspondence.
 In spite of the era's low opinion of divorced women and single mothers, and Shimizu's confession of her past, the relationship flourished.
 They were married later that year and Shimizu had their first child the following year.
 In 1895, her husband went abroad to study in Germany, and Shimizu moved back to Kyoto, living with her mother-in-law and writing as a correspondent.
 Shimizu used a number of pseudonyms including Tsuyuko, Toyo and Fumiko, predominately using Shikin after 1896.
 She employed different names for different genres, such as using Tsuyuko for fiction.
 She also wrote for Taiyō, a general interest magazine, in a column entitled Hanazono Zuihitsu (Scribblings from a Flower Garden) and she used her real name, Kozai Toyoko.
 Her husband returned from his studies around 1900 and Shimizu's last known writings appeared the following year.
 She joined him in Tokyo, where he became the president of the Tokyo University of Agriculture and she retired from writing.
 While it was speculated that her husband forced her to stop writing, her nature conflicts with that conclusion.
+However her son Yoshishige recalled an exchange between Shimizu and her husband where she had talked about taking up writing again and he said to her "But the tensai (genius) is now a gusai (stupid wife)".
 She raised six children and cared for her elderly father and brother after she stopped writing, maintaining a home and the social responsibilities of a university president.
 Shimizu died in 1933.